At Bexley Grammar School we offer Economics at Higher Level.

 - Provide students with a knowledge and understanding of economic theory

-- Encourage students to become independent critical thinkers
+- Encourage students to become independent critical thinkers/enquirers

 - Promote an awareness and understanding of internationalism in economics

-Students do not need to have studied Economics at GCSE to study International Baccalaureate Economics, at either Standard or Higher Level.
+Students do not need to have studied Economics at GCSE to study International Baccalaureate Economics at Higher Level.